 Living in the city and on a fairly busy road I found myself searching for privacy a years back.
 In my earlier career, I spent a great deal of time traveling through Europe and I always marveled at the magnificent hedgerows and great stone walls that sheltered the charming homes, small cottages, and austere mansions.

 Straight out of the 'Secret Garden', these delightful boundary markers define the property and at the same time, instill warmth and grace.
 Timeless, they stand proud and stir the curiosity of what treasures can be found just beyond.

 My home is a simple brick Tudor, so when I started my research on how to create a privacy screen for myself I reflected back to the European style and planted a wax privet hedgerow.
-This has certainly tested my patience-a hedgerow is not an instant thing.
-The first row planted ten years ago is finally doing well.
-But the remaining rows planted in 2004 are of varying heights and health.
+This has certainly tested my patience - a hedgerow is not an instant thing.
+The first row planted twenty years ago is finally doing well.
+But the remaining rows planted about ten years ago are of varying heights and health.
 I have had to replace one or two due to over watering or under watering (not sure which and that drives me crazy) leaving large holes in my rows....not quite the look I was going for, but I have confidence, and now, the patience.